 Access to your property is a crucial element when delivering a skip or container to the place where it is needed.
-Therefore, when hiring a skip or container you need to take the following into consideration.
+Therefore, when hiring a skip or container, you need to take the following into consideration.

-1. Parked vehicles
+1. Parked Vehicles

-Parked vehicles may be a serious problem when delivering or collecting skips and containers.
-For instance, when delivering or collecting near to schools it is necessary to consider the time of delivery to avoid issues with parked vehicles.
-If vehicles regularly park opposite your property or your street is not particularly wide, you will need to speak to your neighbours and block the space so that the delivery or collection can take place.
+Parked vehicles may pose a serious problem when delivering or collecting skips and containers.
+For instance, near schools, it is necessary to consider the time of delivery to avoid issues with parked vehicles.
+If vehicles regularly park opposite your property, or if your street is not particularly wide, you will need to speak to your neighbours and block the space so that the delivery or collection can take place.

-2. Height restriction barriers
+2. Height Restriction Barriers

-5. Driveways, manholes and sewage systems
+5. Driveways, Manholes, and Sewage Systems

-Additional information: our vehicles with a full skip weighs up to 18t.
-If you think your driveway may not stand up to such weight without damage, please consider leaving the skip on the street (permits are required).
+Our vehicles, with a full skip, weigh up to 18t.
+If you think your driveway may not withstand such weight without damage, please consider placing the skip on the street (permits are required).
 Please read our Terms carefully; we do not bear responsibility for damages to your property where the correct information has not been provided.